 Tamra (copper) when properly processed, and detoxified is useful in many diseases.
 Tamra Bhasma is useful in the treatment of Udara (ascites), Pandu (anemia), Shvasa (bronchial asthma), and Amlapitta (hyperacidity), etc.

 Tamra Bhasma is a metallic preparation.
 In therapeutic dose, it is medicine but a higher dose can be harmful.
 One should be cautious while using Tamra Bhasma, and this medicine should only be taken strictly under medical supervision.

 Uses of Tamra Bhasma

 Tamra Bhasma or incinerated copper contains copper in its oxide form, and used therapeutically as a source of copper.

-It is widely used in the treatment of Kushtha (Skin disorders), Kshaya (General debility), Pandu (Anaemia), Sthaulya (Obesity), Netrarogas (eye diseases), Hridrogas (cardiac disorders), painful dyspepsia, and anemia etc.
+It is widely used in the treatment of Kushtha (Skin disorders), Kshaya (General debility), Pandu (Anemia), Sthaulya (Obesity), Netrarogas (eye diseases), Hridrogas (cardiac disorders), painful dyspepsia, and anemia, etc.

 - Abdominal distention

 - Ailments of the liver, and spleen

 - Chronic respiratory conditions (bronchial asthma, cough, cold, and tuberculosis, etc.)